-Mid-rise Building - See massing diagrams in the Future Land Use Map key.
+Midrise Building - See illustrations in the Future Land Use Map key.

 Minor Arterial - A street that provides a vehicle and active transportation connection between major arterials and concentrations of residential and commercial activities.

 Mitigation - Methods used to compensate for adverse impacts to critical areas.